Ianneee/WikipediaWebScraper/README.md

 This Java project was created for the exam of "programming methodologies", a course in the first year of computer science at La Sapienza University in Rome.
 The course covered object-oriented programming through the teaching of Java.
 The code is in Italian because the language of the exam was Italian.
-When I built the project, I had no knowledge of HTML, CSS, DOM, and parsing as I was at the beginning of my academic career.
-Therefore, I ingeniously worked independently to first understand what needed to be done and then figure out how to do it.
+When I built the project, I had no knowledge of HTML, CSS, DOM and parsing as I was at the beginning of my academic career.
+Therefore, I worked independently to first understand what needed to be done and then figure out how to do it.

 ## Interface